Friday 16 December 2011

 To The Guy Sitting Opposite Me On The Tram

-To the guy sitting opposite me on the tram yesterday morning, thanks for the perve so early in the morning.
-It does the heart good... well, it does some muscle good.
+To the guy sitting opposite me on the tram yesterday morning, thanks for the laugh so early in the morning.
+It does the heart good, well, it does, starting the morning that way.

-I’d wait for him to look out the window, then my eyes would drop and feast on the substantial bulge in all its glory.
-I wasn’t sure he’d be able to bring his knees together, well, not comfortably.
-The boy had a big sausage on him.
-When he looked back in my direction, I’d divert my eyes to the right and out the window on the other side of the tram.
+I’d wait for him to look out the window, then my eyes would drop and watch those fabulous fingers.
+They kind of danced and jigged up and down his thighs, backwards and forwards.
+When he looked back in my direction, I’d divert my eyes quickly to the right and out the window on the other side of the tram.
 Tra la la.
-Then when I saw him in my peripheral vision look out the window again, my eyes would slide back to his big dick.
-Repeat.
+Then when I saw him in my peripheral vision look out the window again, my eyes would slide back to his twitching fingers.
 I’m pretty sure he didn’t catch me looking.
-Pretty sure. 😬

 Friday 17 June 2011